-Well, you know, as part of the shorter, as, you know, as a shorter node was surgeon, that's definitely an interest.
+Well, you know, it's part of the shoulder, as you know, so as a shoulder nerval surgeon, that's definitely an interest.
 But living in London is quite interesting.
-So London has a lot of cyclist, right?
-Also has a lot of people that do Laurel sports, specially we can worry us zoned or rugby.
-So you end up seeing AC J injury scored a lot, right?
-So there are a lot of people that cyclists cycle and the follow up the bikes.
-And if you are on a cycle and if you're a reasonably good cyclists, you will hold on to the hundred bars and he ended up falling on your right on your tip of your shoulders.
-So you either break your collar bone, or you have a clavicle fracture or you have an ACJ injury.
-So as, as, as a shorter surgeon in London, the practice of CAC J injuries is Pitt, right?

-So I see a lot of ACG injuries.
-And, and what I was noticing was that there are lots of different opinions on how to treat ACJ injuries.
-And when there are a hundred different operations to fix it and a hundred different opinions whether to fix it or not fix it it was certainly became very industry.
-I knew that people hadn't really figured out how to treat a situation.
+So London has a lot of cyclists, right?
+Also has a lot of people that do a lot of sports, especially weekend warriers, rugby.
+So you end up seeing AC injury scored a lot, right?
+So there are a lot of people that cycle and the fall off the bikes.
+And if you are on a cycle and if you're a reasonably good cyclist, you will hold on to the handlebars and you end up falling right on your tip of your shoulders.
+So you either break your collar bone, i.e. have a clavicle fracture or you have an ACJ injury.
+So as a shoulder surgeon in London, the practice of ACJ injuries is Pitt, right?
+So I see a lot of ACJ injuries.
+And, what I was noticing was that there are lots of different opinions on how to treat ACJ injuries.
+And when there are a hundred different operations to fix it and a hundred different opinions whether to fix it or not fix it, it certainly became very interesting because I knew that people hadn't really figured out how to treat ACJs.
 Then you have to start looking back into why that is a problem.
-And then it was obvious.
-The problem starts off with the basics are people don't diagnose it correctly.
-The, the, our justification in my opinion is incorrect.
+And it was obvious.
+The problem starts off with the basics, people don't diagnose it correctly.
+The justification in my opinion is incorrect.
 So it's not prognostic on how to treat it.
 And certainly the ways of fixing it is all over the place.
-And so I spent a lot of my early career figuring out what works in ECG, what does work, thinking it from a logical point of view, you know, one of the forces across the biomechanics around it, how do we need to make somebody better and then apply those in my patients with the evidence, and then you figure it out.

-You can get really good results in almost all your patients, if you apply common sense, backed by good research.
-And that's what we've done really.
-So it's become my interest and interest in people find me because if they have ACG and stupidity and therefore, I tend to see a lot of patients that have major problems that have gone wrong because it know that I can, I can hopefully sorted out for it.
+And so I spent a lot of my early career figuring out what works in ACJ, what doesn't work, thinking from a logical point of view, you know, one of the forces, the biomechanics around it, how do we need to make somebody better and then apply those in my patients with the evidence, and then you figure out, actually, you can get really good results in almost all your patients, if you apply common sense, backed by good research.
+And that's what we've done, really.
+So it's become my interest and people find me because if they have ACJ instability and therefore, I tend to see a lot of patients that have ACJ problems that have gone wrong because they know that I can hopefully sort it out for them.